hkailee/cellphonedbu/README.md

 Please refer to [existing cellphonedb repository](https://github.com/Teichlab/cellphonedb) on how to use the program.

-Utility tools included to date:
+Utility tools included in the CellPhonedbU to date:

 1. Winsorizing the count data of each cluster at limit of 0.05 (upper only)
 2. Log2-transforming all the count data